-- Internship: In conjunction with the seminar content described above, the interns work up to two days per week on a designated DevLab project during Fall, Spring, and/or Summer sessions.
-These projects will be funded research that flows through the several pre-competed funding mechanisms to which DevLab is a party.
-All internship work is focused on building skills and confidence in real-world research and evaluation practices.
-DevLab projects available for intern assignment include projects such as impact and performance evaluations, evidence reviews, assessments, surveys, and support for monitoring and evaluation (M&E) systems.
+MELD interns will enroll in the MELD Seminar and work up to two days per week on a designated DevLab project during Fall, Spring, and/or Summer sessions.
+These projects are funded research that flows through several pre-competed funding mechanisms to which DevLab is a party.
+All internship work is focused on building exposure, skills, and confidence in conducting real-world research and evaluation.
+Typical DevLab projects available for intern assignment include projects such as impact and performance evaluations, evidence reviews, assessments, surveys, and support for monitoring and evaluation (M&E) systems.
 MELD projects may focus on any number of sectors, including governance, education, environment, labor markets/economic growth, and health.